Virginia Child Sexual Abuse Lawyer

 Step 3: Hiring Expert Witnesses

 Expert witnesses play a crucial role in just about every child sexual abuse case.
 In most cases, the strongest evidence for the Commonwealth is a video recording from the child’s forensic interview.
 Prior to arresting an individual, law enforcement will almost always record an interview between the child and a forensic interviewer.
 During this interview, the interviewer will ask the child what happened.
 Later, at trial, the interviewer will likely testify that the child’s statements and demeanor were consistent with a child that has been sexually abused.
 In doing so, the interviewer is essentially telling the jury that the child is being truthful.
+In cases involving defenses to child pornography charges, it is critical to challenge the evidence, including forensic analysis, expert testimony, and the context in which the materials were allegedly found.
+A skilled attorney can build a defense strategy that protects your rights and challenges the validity of the evidence presented.

 These interviews are often improperly conducted.
 The forensic interviewer may lead the child, fail to explore alternatives, or ask inappropriate questions.
 The defense should therefore hire an independent expert witness to critique the forensic interviewer and to explain why the interview could have provided inaccurate results.
 When combined with other evidence showing a motivation or reason to lie, the defense can greatly increase its chances of walking away with a dismissal or not guilty verdict.